AlexiaDelorme/project-cookbook/testing/TESTING.md

 ## Compatibility & Responsiveness

+### Testing compatibility

-A cross browser testing was performed for each features:
+A manual cross-browser testing was performed for each features for the following browsers:
 - Safari
 - Google Chrome
 - Mozilla Firefox
-- Internet Explorer
 - Opera

+### Testing responsiveness

-The responsiveness of the webiste was tested thanks to Google Chrome developer tool, the following devices size were tested and all elements were displayed without issues:
+The responsiveness of the webiste was tested thanks to Google Chrome developer tool, the following devices size were tested for all features and all elements were displayed without issues:
 - Galaxy S5
 - Pixel 2 / Pixel 2 XL
 - iPhone 5/SE
 - iPhone 6/7/8 and Plus
 - iPhone X
 - iPad / iPad Pro

+The automated tool [BrowserStack](https://www.browserstack.com) was also used to review responsiveness on a wide range of devices.

 <a name="known-issues"/>